JeremiahKaren/35percent.github.io/wood-dene-estate-regeneration.md

 ![](http://crappistmartin.github.io/images/wooddenertr.png)

-The [planning report](http://moderngov.southwark.gov.uk/documents/s38968/Report.pdf) shows that the replacement development will provide 333 new homes, of which just 54 will be social rented.
+The [planning committee report](http://moderngov.southwark.gov.uk/documents/s38968/Report.pdf) for the consented application, confirms that Notting Hill submitted a viability assessment claiming that provision of 35% affordable housing with a policy compliant split between intermediate and social rent is not viable.
+The Council accepted this and gave Notting Hill consent to build 333 new homes, of which just 54 will be social rent.

-It is therefore difficult to see how the Council's promise of a right to return to the estate can be honoured.
+It is therefore difficult to see how the Council's promise of a right to return to the 173 'temporarily' decanted tenants can be honoured.

 ![](http://crappistmartin.github.io/images/wooddeneor.png)